-If you’re a makeup lover, you’ve probably heard of the term “transition shade” at least a thousand times while binge-watching YouTube makeup tutorials.
-Usually, it’s the first shade makeup artists and gurus alike will blend onto the eyelids before completing a bold eyeshadow look.
-But, like, what is the actual purpose of a transition shade and do you always need one when applying eyeshadow?
-We tapped professional makeup artist for Jane Iredale, Hannah Hatcher, and celebrity makeup artist Frederick W. Sanders to give us the full lowdown.
-Read on for everything you need to know about eyeshadow transition shades.
+If you’re a beauty lover, you’ve probably heard the term “transition shade” at least 1,000 times while binge-watching YouTube makeup tutorials.
+Usually, it’s the first, mid-toned shade that makeup artists will blend onto the eyelids to create a natural gradient when starting an eyeshadow look.
+But what is the actual purpose of a transition shade?
+And do you always need to use one?
+To get the lowdown, we tapped Hannah Hatcher, a professional makeup artist and former educator at Jane Iredale, and celebrity makeup artist Frederick W. Sanders.

-Does the Color of Your Transition Shade Depend on Your Makeup Look or Skin Tone?
-“Typically, you should select a shadow almost identical to your skin as your transition color, however, it depends on the look you are creating,” says Hatcher.
-“If you are going for a more bold, intense look, your transition shade should mimic something within that color palette.”
-If your palette doesn’t have the transition shade you’re looking for, we love the L’Oréal Paris Colour Riche Monos Eyeshadow, which has a range of neutral tones to complement any skin tone and makeup color scheme.
+“Typically, you should select a shadow almost identical to your skin as your transition color; however, it depends on the look you are creating,” says Hatcher.
+“If you are going for a bolder, more intense look, your transition shade should mimic something within that color palette.”
+The NYX Professional Makeup Ultimate Color Palettes come in a wide range of shades to complement any skin tone and makeup look.
+If your eyeshadow palette doesn’t have the transition shade you’re looking for, we also love the Urban Decay 24/7 Shadows.

 Another common mistake is applying too much product, says Sanders.
-Often, when you apply too much of that transition shade, it can end up overpowering the entire look.
-That’s why it’s important to blend, blend, blend to make sure you have a light wash of color sans harsh lines or muddiness, which is the whole point in the first place!
+Often, when you apply too much of a transition shade, it can end up overpowering the entire look.
+That’s why it’s important to blend, blend, blend to make sure you have a light wash of color without harsh lines or muddiness.